Resources & Support for UC Learning Center

 Accessing UC Learning Center

-UC Learning Center can be accessed from work or home by typing http://lms.ucdavis.edu into the address bar.
+UC Learning Center can be accessed from work or home by typing http://lms.ucdavis.edu into the address bar using your UC Davis Login (Kerberos).
 For best results, open Internet Explorer from your desktop.
-Note: UC Learning Center cannot be accessed via Citrix.
-A Kerberos account is required, if you do not have a Kerberos account, click "Get my Kerberos account" on the right.
-Adobe Flash Player 11 is also required to access eLearning.
-Check your version on the right.
+Note: UC Learning Center is not compatible with the Internet Explorer program found in Citrix.

 Registering for Learning Activities